Retail’s problems include sporting goods retailers

 Sporting goods are kind of personal

-While many outdoor and sporting goods stores have been successful in carving out their niche, it is a niche carved out only by their product focus, not their brand focus.
+While many outdoor and sporting goods stores have been successful in carving out their niche, its a niche carved out only by their product focus, not their brand focus.
 Closer examination reveals that there is little differentiation in this category beyond some of the pseudo-specialization of products that is occurring.
 While meaningful, the brands themselves do not differentiate one versus the other.
 That is, the brands do not provide a value to the consumer.
 Consumers generally go to these stores for a product they want to touch and feel before they make their purchasing decision – not because of the store’s brand.